 Documents and Articles.
 Finding an appropriate and significant historical document or an interesting critical article should not be difficult.
-For instance, if you elect to write on Melville's Moby-Dick, you will find in the back of the Norton Critical Edition several histories, documents, reviews, and/or critical articles.
+For instance, if you elect to write on either Faulkner or Alcott, you will find in the back of those editions several histories, documents, reviews, and/or critical articles.

-Although the Melville edition provides appropriate histories, documents, reviews, and articles that may make your search quicker, you are not required to use what's available in that book or to write on Moby-Dick.
+Although those editions provide appropriate histories, documents, reviews, and articles that may make your search quicker, you are not required to use what's available in those books.
 Hale Library contains thousands of histories, documents, reviews, and articles that are potentially appropriate for this assignment.
-You might start with a search in the Hale Library catalog, or the online MLA database, or Book Review Index [2nd Floor Reference: Z1035.A1 B6].
-Alternatively, you might use the course website or the Norton Anthology of American Literature's introductions, headnotes, timelines, or bibliographies to help you generate topic ideas that you then pursue wherever they make take you.
-Whatever you choose, you will want to make sure that it is an authentic historical document, a trustworthy history, or a legitimate critical article or review.
+You might start with a search in the Hale Library catalog, or the online MLA database, or Book Review Index [2nd Floor Reference: Z1035.A1 B6]; alternatively, you might use the course website or the Norton Anthology of American Literature's introductions, headnotes, timelines, or bibliographies to help you generate topic ideas that you then pursue wherever they make take you.

-If you use an article or document not found in the Melville edition, please just make me a photocopy (if it is relatively short) or provide me with citation information and copies of only the most relevant pages.
-If it's available online, through JSTOR, for example, please provide me with the information about how to access it online.
+If you use an article or document not found in the Faulkner or Alcott edition, please just make me a photocopy (if it is relatively short) or provide me with citation information and copies of only the most relevant pages.